Syndicate: Media syndicates

 In media, syndicates are organizations by name and credit.
 For example, BBC Radio International is a radio syndicated business.
 A news ticker, residing in the lower third of the television screen image, usually shows syndicated news stories.

 Print syndication distributes news articles, columns, comic strips, and other features to newspapers, magazines and websites.
 They offer reprint rights and grant permissions to other parties for republishing content of which they own/represent copyrights.

 Business syndicates

 A group formed of several business entities, like companies or corporations, which share common interests in a market but usually are not direct competitors.
 Larger companies or corporations form syndicates to strengthen their position in the market.
 Internet companies and corporations, focusing on various Internet ventures, tend to form syndicates within their own group, with direct competitors involved.
-In such cases, they share a certain type of market, like brand management or search engine optimization, and usually form a Conglomerate Syndicate.
+In such cases, they share a certain type of market, like brand management or search engine optimization.
 They may be syndicated nationally or internationally.